ZA

 - List assets by country and institution (bank, property, brokerage, crypto exchange, employer).

-- Ask each institution what authority they require (South African letter, foreign authority, resealing, or local court process).
+- Ask each institution what authority they require (South African letter, foreign authority, resealing, or local process).

 - Build time for certified copies, legalisation/authentication, and translations if required.